ProjectMHQ/projectm/documentation/Commands.md

 3) Another movement check is done to ensure the movement can still be done.
    The check may lead to an error.
    If the movement is authorized again, it cannot be interrupted anymore and it is immediately executed.
-An event with status `done` is emitted.
+An event with status `success` is emitted and the entity is finally moved into another location.

-4) Once a movement is completed and the entity position changes, `map` and `look` events are fired as well.
+4) Once a movement is completed and the entity position change, `map` and `look` events are fired as well.

-Events
+Events:

-* Begin movement:
+* Movement begin:
 ```
 {
     "event": "move",